FauzanNR/marathon-envs/docs/index.md

 <img src="./img/trained-with-automatic-constraint-parsing.gif" alt="Example-current-status," style="zoom:50%;" />

 - There are also instructions to export the outcome of the training [here](export-outcome.md)
-- There is also a list of epic fails documented in folder [this folder](./img/epic-fails)
+- There is also a list of epic fails documented in this folder](https://github.com/joanllobera/marathon-envs/tree/master/docs/img/epic-fails)

 ### 1. Getting started
 Feel free to join our [Discord server](https://discord.gg/MPEbHPP)